Type 96 15 cm cannon: Pacific War

 During the Philippines Campaign in 1942, the US-Philippine forces withdrew first to the Bataan peninsula, then to the island fortress of Corregidor.
 The Type 96 first saw action on May 4, 1942, when two Type 96 guns participated in the bombardment of Corregidor.
 The two cannons of the 2nd Independent Heavy Artillery Battalion, along with two Type 89 15 cm guns of the same battalion, fired a total of 3,513 rounds.
 These guns were engaged mainly in a counter-battery role to neutralize the guns of the fortress.
 Corregidor later fell on May 6, 1942.

 Japanese-Soviet War

-Two Type 96's of the 1st Artillery Battalion of the 4th Border Guard Unit was moved to Manchuria to Kotō Fortress to strengthen the Japanese defense in preparation for a Soviet attack.
+Two Type 96s of the 1st Artillery Battalion of the 4th Border Guard Unit were moved to Manchuria to Kotō Fortress to strengthen the Japanese defense in preparation for a Soviet attack.
 The Japanese army had eight fortresses built along the border with the Soviet Union, of which the Kotō fortress on the Ussuri River was the strongest.
 Large-scale fortifications, similar to the Maginot Line, were guarded by the 4th Border Guard Unit.
 The 1400-strong crew had two batteries of field guns and howitzers, the Type 90 240 mm railway gun, and the Experimental 41-cm Howitzer.
 When the Red Army attacked the Japanese positions around Kotō fortress in Operation August Storm in August 1945, the crew was annihilated.